Measurement and Evaluation Framework for the National Justice Reinvestment Program

 The MEF is a starting point, not the final word.
 It will continue to grow and change as First Nations communities guide what success looks like and how it should be understood.

-The MEF provides high-level guidance on how programs should be evaluated.
+The MEF provides high-level guidance on how the programs should be evaluated.
 It does not replace community decision-making or co-design.
 It will not be used to evaluate, monitor or compare individual justice reinvestment initiatives or communities.
+Future evaluations will be developed in consultation with the justice reinvestment initiatives and key stakeholders.

 Initiatives and communities do not have to use this MEF.
 Some communities may already have their own.
 You can choose the parts that are most relevant to your work.